ilhan007/ui5con25-handson/docs/2_Develop_Chat.md

 ```

-The opener button should be visible in the bottom-right corner of the test page.
+The Opener Button should be visible in the bottom-right corner of the test page.

 <br>

-## 4. Open the Chat's Popover
+## 4. Create Chat's Popover

-The popover is the most important part of the `Chat` - this where the chat exchange will happen.
+The popover is the most important part of the `Chat` where the chat exchange will happen.
-and it should open upon pressing the "opener" button.
+And it should open upon pressing the Opener Button.

 <br>

 ### 4.1 Render the Chat's `Popover`

-As for the popover itself, we are going to use the standard `Popover` UI5 Web Component
+As for the popover itself, we are going to use the standard `Popover` from UI5 Web Components

-It has pretty simple API:
+It has a pretty simple API:

-- `opener`- to let the Popover know its opener and shows up exactly aligned over it
+- `opener`- to let the Popover know its opener and show up exactly aligned over it
 - `open` - to open or close it

 ```tsx